muan/site/_pages/hacking-with-swift.md

   </nav>
   ```

-- Using a Rails webapp for example, essentially you will probably end up the same number of `views/**/*.erb` as `*Controller.swift`.
+- To build an app version of a Rails webapp, you will likely end up with the same number of `views/**/*.erb` for `*Controller.swift`.

 - `npm` -> `cocoapods` v.s. `yarn`(cache) -> `carthage`

 - Core Data is for database, but you probably don't and shouldn't need it.

-- Use _playground_ to REPL stuff because you can't be always comiling everything.
+- Use _playground_ to REPL stuff because you can't be always compiling everything to test.

 - `RxSwift` v.s. `combine`.